-Throughout the year ending 31 July 2019, the College's Remuneration Committee comprised four members of the Corporation and the Chair of Lincoln College (International) LLC Board of Directors.
+Throughout the year ending 31 July 2020, the College's Remuneration Committee comprised four members of the Corporation and the Chair of Lincoln College (International) LLC Board of Directors.
 The committee's responsibilities are to make recommendations to the Board on the remuneration and benefits of the Accounting Officer and Senior Post Holders in addition to consideration of an all staff pay award.
+The College has adopted the AoC's Senior Staff Remuneration Code and responded to the consultation on changes in November 2018.

-Details of remuneration for the year ended 31 July 2019 are set out in Note 7 to the financial statements.
+Details of remuneration for the year ended 31 July 2020 are set out in Note 7 to the financial statements.